 What Are Your Options?

-Though student loan debt has become something of an epidemic in this country, there are many options out there for refinancing and debt consolidation.
-Because there are so many options, however, it makes it tricky to choose the company that best suits your needs – this why it is so important to determine your needs upfront so you can easily narrow your search.
-Once you have an idea of what you are looking for you can take to the internet to find different lenders who might meet your needs.
+Though student loan debt has become an epidemic in this country, many options exist for refinancing and debt consolidation.
+Because there are so many options, however, it makes it tricky to choose the company that best suits your needs – this is why it is so important to determine your needs upfront so you can easily narrow your search.
+Once you know what you are looking for, you can search the internet for different lenders who might meet your needs.
 Here are some of the lenders who are currently offering refinancing options:

 - Citizens Bank – Take out $10k to $150k with a fixed rate between 3.74% and 8.24% or a variable rate between 2.6% and 8.39%.

 - College Ave – Take out $5k to $250k with a fixed rate between 4.75% and 7.35% or a variable rate between 3.0% and 6.25%.

 - iHelp – Take out $10k to $150k with a fixed rate between 4.65% and 8.84% or a variable rate between 3.58% and 9.47%.